brianpetro/obsidian-smart-connections/README.md

 - ["Hopping on to also say thanks.
 I have been wanting this feature in something ever since reading about tad starners remembrance agent in the 90s!
 And this is even better."](https://github.com/brianpetro/obsidian-smart-connections/issues/47#issuecomment-1471441869:~:text=Hopping%20on%20to%20also%20say%20thanks.%20I%20have%20been%20wanting%20this%20feature%20in%20something%20ever%20since%20reading%20about%20tad%20starners%20remembrance%20agent%20in%20the%2090s!%20And%20this%20is%20even%20better.)
 - ["I'm having so much fun using your chat plugin to search my notes better and get insights."](https://github.com/brianpetro/obsidian-smart-connections/issues/57#:~:text=Hi%2C-,I%27m%20having%20so%20much%20fun%20using%20your%20chat%20plugin%20to%20search%20my%20notes%20better%20and%20get%20insights,-.%20I%20was%20just)
 - ["This is undoubtedly an excellent plugin that makes a significant improvement in how we interact with our notes."](https://github.com/brianpetro/obsidian-smart-connections/pull/219#issuecomment-1562572364:~:text=This%20is%20undoubtedly%20an%20excellent%20plugin%20that%20makes%20a%20significant%20improvement%20in%20how%20we%20interact%20with%20our%20notes.)
-- "Smart Connections is revolutionary for my process of attempting to wrangle decades of sprawling unorganized notes, journals etc. Amazing work!
-Look forward to seeing it evolve." - Ronny
 - "I have been using Smart Connections with Obsidian.
 It is excellent.
 I am finding more and more uses for it.
 I am intrigued by the idea of being able to use a local embedding model." - Eamonn
 - "Huge fan of Smart Connections so much that I even [wrote a post about how I use it to massively save time on summarizing legal cases](https://careylening.substack.com/p/the-power-of-links-and-second-brains-d1d) (I also talk about my whole crazy workflow and the other tools I use, but SC gets a big shout-out)" - Carey
 - "I love the latest version of Smart Connections and just used it for an amazing use case: I took my Obsidian notes and used them for qualifying my yearly performance review." - Jarrett